merenlab/anvio.org/_posts/2023-10-15-fmt-mag-metabolism.md

 We also generated the path- and step-specific output files in the previous command, and you can see the per-path and per-step copy numbers in those files.

 The copy number results aren't that interesting here because we are only working with a single genome, so we only get copy numbers of 0, 1 or NA.
 It's not really a metric meant for individual populations (unless you are working with an organism that has lots of genome duplications).
 However, it is extremely useful for analyzing metagenomes.
-We won't be doing that just now, but you can see an example of how we use it in [this reproducible workflow](https://merenlab.org/data/ibd-gut-metabolism) (and [this section](https://merenlab.org/data/ibd-gut-metabolism/#metabolism-analyses-for-metagenomes) of it in particular).
+We won't be doing that just yet, but the section ["Estimating pathway copy number in a metagenome assembly"](#estimating-pathway-copy-number-in-a-metagenome-assembly) below demonstrates this capability.
+You can also see an example of how we use it in [this reproducible workflow](https://merenlab.org/data/ibd-gut-metabolism) (and [this section](https://merenlab.org/data/ibd-gut-metabolism/#metabolism-analyses-for-metagenomes) of it in particular).

 #### Manual inspection of KOfam hits